AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * This command completely overwrites previous data entered.
 * For all optional fields - tags, email, address - you may remove such fields by not keying any text after the prefix - `t:`, `e:`, `a:` - e.g `edit_contact ic:NRIC t:`
+* At least one of the optional fields must be provided if not an error will be shown <br> E.g.: `edit_contact ic:T1234567A` will show an error message <br> But `edit_contact ic:T1234567A n:Tom` will work

 ### Removing contacts : `remove_contact`